 2. Elmer’s Wood Glue

 This is an economical and effective option from another reputable glue maker.
-You can pick up a gallon of the stuff for a fraction of the cost of comparable wood glues, and it will last you a long time.
-Designed for carpentry, this glue is great to keep at hand and use for household repairs or other DIY projects.
-It isn’t water-resistant, but it will produce long-lasting seals for interior softwoods and hardwoods.
+You can pick up a gallon of the stuff for a fraction of the cost of some other wood glues, and it will last you a long time.
+Designed for carpentry, this glue is great to keep at hand to use for household repairs or other DIY projects.
+Unlike our top pick, it isn’t water-resistant, but it will produce long-lasting seals for softwoods and hardwoods kept indoors.
 Once it’s fully dry, you can easily sand, stain, and paint it, as the formula contains wood fibers.
 Like Gorilla glue, it dries close to transparent for a pleasing finish.

 3. Glue Masters Thin Instant Glue

 This superglue is your solution to accidental fractures that need immediate attention.
-It is designed as a general-purpose adhesive but works exceedingly well in wood-on-wood applications, whether you need to mend a broken model ship or reinforce a sign.
+It is designed as a general-purpose adhesive but works exceedingly well in wood-on-wood applications, whether you need to mend a broken model ship or repair a sign.
 It flows easily and is ideal for covering small areas; the bottle is fitted with a slim nozzle to ensure maximum precision.
-As its name suggests, it dries almost instantly, settling in about 15 seconds.
+As its name suggests, it dries almost instantly, setting in about 15 seconds.
 We like the thin-viscosity version the best, as it has the best flow, but this glue is available in medium and thick versions as well.

 4. J-B Weld Wood Adhesive

-If you need to fill annoying gaps in wood surfaces, we recommend this epoxy, which can be applied in a jiffy.
-You get one tube of resin and one hardener that have to be mixed together to form a puttylike paste.
-Tacky but having relatively low viscosity for an epoxy filler, this glue is easy to distribute and can be applied to patch up split wood, mend hardwood floors and cracks in woodwork, or reinforce joints that have loosened over time.
+If you need to fill annoying gaps in wood surfaces, we recommend this epoxy, which can be used indoors and outdoors.
+You get two tubs of different materials that have to be mixed together to form a puttylike paste.
+Tacky but having relatively low viscosity for an epoxy filler, this glue is easy to distribute and can be applied to patch up split or rotten wood, mend hardwood floors and cracks in woodwork, or reinforce joints that have loosened over time.
 It sets slowly, drying in 24 hours to a solid and durable state—hard enough to tolerate sanding.
 We recommend using clamps to hold your handiwork together until the paste is dry.

 5. Titebond Ultimate Wood Glue

 Serious woodworkers favor this outdoor-friendly option for its astounding performance.
-It is industry knowledge that the glue from this trusted adhesives company is stronger than wood itself, able to bind joints that are tough to break.
+It is industry knowledge that the glue from this trusted adhesives company is stronger than wood itself, able to bind joints that are then tough to break.
 Less viscous than Gorilla’s product, it can run over your surfaces and is a little more difficult to control, but it’s easier to get broad coverage.
 Its most notable advantage may be its relatively long open time, which allows you to make adjustments at a relaxed pace.
 Cleanup is a breeze, with residue coming off with a quick wipe of water, though this glue is highly water resistant once fully dried.
 Note that this glue dries a light brown, but the shade will match most wood surfaces.